 If you are new to baking, or just someone who has been battling on with a wooden spoon, then you may be asking yourself, "do I really need a mixer for baking?"
 The answer...YES!
 Aside from your oven itself, a mixer is the most valuable and important tool in a baker’s toolkit when it comes to ensuring that your recipes reach their full potential.
 So let's talk about why!

 While certain recipes like basic cookie doughs or oil-based cake mixes can easily be mixed by hand, there are many techniques for which our human muscles just aren’t quite up to the task.
 Try whipping meringue or thoroughly creaming butter and sugar by hand, for example.
 Believe me when I tell you, your arms will feel like jello in no time!

 When Do You Really Need a Mixer?

-So when do you really need a mixer?
+So let's get a bit more specific - when do you really need a mixer?

 Generally, when a recipe asks you to combine ingredients for more than a minute, you have two goals:

 - Incorporate a lot of air into that batter.

 - Really homogenize your batter and blend the ingredients thoroughly.

 That’s exactly what electric beaters and whisks are made for: in fact, they excel at it.
 While you certainly can add air into a batter by using a whisk or even a spatula by hand, generally, your best effort will pale in comparison to what an electric mixer can do.